T-count optimization and Reed-Muller codes: Introduction

-In this paper we prove that the identities on $n$ qubits that are useful for reducing $T$-count is exactly the length $2^n-1$ punctured Reed-Muller code of order $n-4$.
-In doing so, we derive a new $T$-count optimization algorithm based on Reed-Muller decoding which is optimal for $\cnot$ and $T$ gate circuits when a minimum distance decoder is used.
-We implemented this optimization algorithm as a module in the quantum circuit optimizer $T$-par \cite{tpar} and tested it on general Clifford+$T$ circuits with different Reed-Muller decoders.
-The results show modest savings in $T$-count while still remaining tractable for circuits of non-trivial size.
-As a consequence of this equivalence, we also obtain a new upper bound on the number of $T$ gates required to implement a circuit over $\{\cnot, T\}$, as well as evidence to the intractability of exact $T$-count minimization through a polynomial-time equivalence to the minimum distance decoding problem for the length $2^n-1$ punctured Reed-Muller code of order $n-4$.
+In this paper we fully characterize the set of identities between phase polynomials on $n$ qubits.
+In doing so, we find that the set of identities on $n$ qubits that are useful for reducing a circuit's $T$-count correspond exactly to the code-words of the length $2^n-1$ punctured Reed-Muller code of order $n-4$.
+This allows us to derive a new $T$-count optimization algorithm based on Reed-Muller decoding which is optimal for $\cnot$ and $T$ gate circuits when a minimum distance decoder is used.
+We implemented this optimization algorithm as a module in the quantum circuit optimizer $T$-par \cite{tpar} and tested it on general Clifford+$T$ circuits with two different Reed-Muller decoders.
+The results show modest reductions in $T$-count while still remaining tractable for circuits of non-trivial size, further confirming the efficacy of the (polynomial-time) $T$-par algorithm \cite{amm14} in terms of $T$-count optimization.
+Our result further provides a new quadratic upper bound on the number of $T$ gates required to implement a circuit over $\{\cnot, T\}$, along with evidence towards the intractability of exact $T$-count minimization via a polynomial-time equivalence to the minimum distance decoding problem for the punctured Reed-Muller code.

-Our proof naturally generalizes to the case when the $T$ gate is replaced with a $Z$ rotation by any angle of the form $\pi/2^k$.
+Our proof naturally generalizes to the case when the $T$ gate is replaced with a $Z$ rotation by any angle of the form $2\pi/2^k$.
 These gate sets are closely related to the Clifford-cyclotomic gate sets studied in \cite{fgkm15}, and are widely used in quantum algorithms including Shor's algorithm \cite{s94}.
-We show that the number of $\pi/2^k$ rotation gates for each value of $k$ can be minimized by decoding Reed-Muller codes of different orders, opening up the possibility of optimizing such circuits at the high level, before decomposing them into a lower level gate set such as Clifford+$T$.
-Further generalization to rotation angles that are arbitrary roots of unity is also possible, with any composite order $2^x3^y5^z\cdots$ reducing to the case for a root of order $2^x$.
+We show that minimizing the number of $2\pi/2^k$ rotation gates for each value of $k$ corresponds to decoding punctured Reed-Muller codes of order $n-k-1$, opening up the possibility of optimizing such circuits at the high level before decomposing them into a lower level gate set such as Clifford+$T$.
+We further show that these are the \emph{only} non-trivial identities between phase polynomials over arbitrary angles -- in particular, minimizing rotation gates of any composite order $2^x3^y5^z\cdots$ reduces to the case of order $2^x$.